AidanSpeakss/streamer-mode-for-firefox/README.md

 # hidemypii
 Firefox extension to remove PII (personally identifying information) from pages before they are visibible.

+**To-do:**
+Submit add-on to Firefox Add-on site, in order to get a permanent ID.

 **Installation:**
 1. Download Zip file "HideMyPII.zip"
 2. Go to: about:debugging#/runtime/this-firefox in a new tab.